kosmosghost/horrible-linux-guide/MD/horrible-linux-guide.md

 ---
-title: The Unofficial Linux Guide
+title: The Horrible Linux Guide
 ---

 -   [Users, Groups, and Modify](#users-groups-and-modify)